KillahPotatoes/KP-Liberation/README.md

 * Tweaked: Config, as some apex classnames were missing.
 Thanks to [Applejakerie](https://github.com/Applejakerie)
 * Tweaked: If attacking a sector, a random amount of crates with random resources will spawn once.
 * Tweaked: Better comments in the unit preset files.
 Thanks to [Applejakerie](https://github.com/Applejakerie)
+* Tweaked: Vehicles with dead crew can now be recycled
 * Fixed: UAV unconnectable after player death.
 Thanks to [veteran29](https://github.com/veteran29)
 * Fixed: Missing batteries with Apex laser designators.
 Thanks to [veteran29](https://github.com/veteran29)
 * Fixed: Enemy weapon dance.
 Thanks to [k4s0](https://github.com/k4s0)